TheOpStoppa/TheOpStoppa/README.md

 <br>

-🌱 Hobbies: In my spare time i like to read various books and genres(fantasy, manga, romance), as well as gaming(terraria, minecraft, elden ring, genshin impact), music and cardgames
+🌱 Hobbies: In my spare time i like to read various books and genres(fantasy, manga, romance), as well as gaming(terraria, minecraft, elden ring, genshin impact), music and card games

 <br>